I’d like for you to introduce me to someone.

 It’s depression, all right.
 There’s self-loathing, fatigue, shame, worry, sadness, sleep problems, even possibly suicidal thoughts.
-But these things are very skillfully covered up.
+But these are very skillfully covered up.

 How is perfectly hidden depression different than the classic presentation of depression?

 Perfectly hidden depression isn’t a psychiatric diagnosis; it’s a syndrome of behaviors and beliefs that mask depression.
 It looks different than classic depression.
 For example, one of the two major features of classic depression is “anhedonia,” which is the diagnostic term for a lack of pleasure in or apathy toward previously pleasurable activities.
 If you’re a person who’s perfectly hiding your depression, you don’t look like that at all.
-You’re the popular coach of the soccer team, the chairperson of the PTO, or the person organizing the neighborhood potluck; you’re all over everywhere, doing, volunteering, filling needs in the community or church.
+You’re the popular coach of the soccer team, the chairperson of the PTO, or the one organizing the neighborhood potluck; you’re everywhere, doing, volunteering, filling needs in the community or church.

 No one even suspects your depression…perhaps not even you.

 If you’re hiding, you can stop.
 It takes breaking a life-long habit.
 It involves emotional risk.
 Vulnerability is a must.
 So why do it?
 Why risk it?
 Because eventually loneliness and despair can infiltrate your life in ways you can no longer control.
 And that can lead to tragedy.